 Biomass recalcitrance is the central theme at BESC.
 Using innovation and understanding to overcome this barrier will lead to multiple benefits.

-The key barrier to realizing the considerable benefits of cellulosic biofuels is the availability of cost-effective technology to overcome the difficulty of converting lignocellulosic feedstocks to reactive intermediates--"recalcitrance" of cellulosic biomass.
+The key barrier to realizing the considerable benefits of advanced biofuels is the availability of cost-effective technologies to overcome the difficulty of converting lignocellulosic feedstocks to reactive intermediates (i.e., the resistance of this biomass to degradation or biomass recalcitrance).
 In the continued presence of this barrier, producing new products from established bioenergy feedstocks will do little to advance broader societal goals, since energy security and economic development impacts are largely feedstock-determined rather than product-determined.
 Removal of this barrier will enable production of a broad range of biofuels and other commodity products, of which ethanol will likely be the first to be commercialized.

 BESC's targeted focus on recalcitrance is singular among the three DOE Bioenergy Research Centers (BRCs) and comparable institutions worldwide.
 Prior to the formation of the BRCs, BESC scientists led the recognition and definition of the recalcitrance barrier.
 BESC has redefined the fundamental and applied frontiers of the biomass recalcitrance field by gaining seminal insights into the synthesis of plant cell walls and the mechanisms of recalcitrance, proving that plants can be modified to be substantially less recalcitrant, and demonstrating that solubilization of plant cell walls is far more effective when mediated by cellulolytic microbes than by cell-free enzymes.
 In light of these considerations, BESC is confident that success in developing cost-competitive cellulosic biofuels is achievable and that BESC will make a critical contribution to addressing the nation's pressing energy challenges by continuing to focus on the Center's defining goal: To enable the emergence of a sustainable cellulosic biofuels industry by leading advances in science and science-based innovation resulting in removal of recalcitrance as an economic barrier.